gikurujulius/Hr-Attrition-Project/README.md

   - Number of Employees in the organization
   - Reduction / decrease in number of employees
   - Rate of attrition
+  - Identify the different departments in the organization
+  - Attrition rate per department
   - The active number of employees
   - Average age of employees
   - Attrition by Gender